 Decisions about special consideration, when it is or is not appropriate, is for each awarding organisation to make.
 Their decisions might be different for different qualifications and for different subjects.

 See also:

-• JCQ's guidance on special considerations
+- JCQ's guidance on special considerations - FAB's guidance on special considerations